Gabjure/GABIBOT/README.md

 ## Future Work<a name="id7"></a>

+Try to train the model with pos_tag words
 Try with the Sequential() model
 Try other RNN layers such as GRU or Bidirectional layer.
 Try different en/decoding methods.